mDIS inside Docker - Part 1

 TBC: check if all processes/services inside the containers are running, and if not, start them.

-Troubleshooting DB server / container
+Troubleshooting DB server/container

-Check the new IP Address of the mysql-db container.
-Check the logfiles and visualizations of your monitoring tools ( Nagios or similar).
+Check the new IP address of the MySQL DB container.
+Check the log files and visualizations of your monitoring tools (Nagios or similar).
 Adapt the Nagios monitoring command if necessary.

 Enter the container, start Apache manually: